cjphawes/restaurant-booking-system/README.md

 ### Project Board

+GitHub Project Boards were used to manage the project.
+It helped me to prioritize the tasks and to keep track of my progress.

 ![KUIDAORE Project Board](/documentation/images/project-board.webp)

 This displays a mixture of completed, nearly completed and not started issues:
   - The In Progress column contains one issue that require one more action in it to be completed, which is a future feature with emailJS.
-  - The future feature column contains three issues, creating a review system for the restaurant, changing the language of the website for accessibility and creating a newsletter.
+  - The Future Features column contains three issues, creating a review system for the restaurant, changing the language of the website for accessibility and creating a newsletter.

 ---